Shirishkrish23/Pneumonia_cbam_svm/README.md

-Certainly!
-Here's a README file for your GitHub repository based on the project description you provided:

 # Pneumonia Detection in Chest X-rays using CNN-CBAM-SVM

 This project presents an innovative approach to automated pneumonia detection in chest X-ray images, combining the power of Convolutional Neural Networks (CNNs) with Convolutional Block Attention Modules (CBAM) and Support Vector Machine (SVM) classifiers.
 Our hybrid model significantly improves diagnostic accuracy, offering a promising solution for clinical applications.